 - Played for humor in "Reach" by Edward Gibson.
 The Jerk Ass boss has set up a holoconferencing call to establish what went wrong with their latest space probe.
 Everyone is shocked when one of the callers appears as a giant head because he accidentally set his camera on closeup.

-- Like the Film example above, the Wizard takes this form when speaking to Dorothy.
+- The Wizard of Oz: The Wizard takes this form when speaking to Dorothy.
 The others, though, are treated to different illusions.

 Live Action TV